atom-haskell-archive/autocomplete-haskell/README.md

 # autocomplete-haskell atom package

-Autocomplete-haskell is and interface from `haskell-completion-backend` service to `autocomplete-plus`.
+Autocomplete-haskell provides autocompletion facilities for your Haskell hacking.
-It relies on scope names provided by [language-haskell][1]
+It relies on scope names provided by [language-haskell][1] and `haskell-completion-backend` service, provided by [haskell-ghc-mod][2]

 You can show auto-completions for hole `_`.
 This will try to find replacements based on type.
 It's no magic though, so if hole has some crazy type, it won't